tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The First Draft.

 I gnawed at my lip, pieces coming together.
-Whatever Mister Neither did to Alice—whatever she did to *him*—this is where it all began.
+Whatever he did to Alice—whatever she did to *him*—this is where it all began.

 The Conscripts.

 The Vaults.

-The Order of Alice itself.
+The Order itself.

 Mister Neither didn’t just start the story.
 He *was* the story.
 And right now, I was standing in his footnotes.

 The only question now was: where did he go?
-Alice had banished him from her story.
-Did it kill him?
-Unmake him?

-Or was he still out there?
+Was he still out there?
 Grieving a girl who left him behind?
 Or had he—

 **Click.**